 Whether you’re tidying up a document or making it more readable, understanding how to remove and clear formatting can be a valuable skill.

-Tips and Tricks: Strikethrough in Google Docs on Mobile Devices
+Tips and Tricks: How to Strikethrough in Google Docs on Mobile Devices

 In today’s fast-paced world, we often find ourselves needing to make quick edits on the go.

 Fortunately, Google Docs has got your back, even on mobile devices.

 If you want to add that subtle strikethrough to your text while you’re on your smartphone or tablet, here’s how:

 - Open the Google Docs App: First things first, make sure you have the Google Docs app installed on your mobile device.

 It’s available for download on both the Android and iOS app stores.